disheng222/LogAider/README.md

 This code corresponds to the paper published in CCGrid2017: [LogAider - A tool for mining potential correlations in HPC system logs](https://ieeexplore.ieee.org/document/7973730/).

+As the developer, I strongly recommend you to read the paper carefully to understand how LogAider works, in that the following description may use some terms defined in the paper, such as value-combination pool.

 The Mira RAS log data are available to download from [https://reports.alcf.anl.gov/data/mira.html](https://reports.alcf.anl.gov/data/mira.html)

 The above log data page includes all severity levels of messages (including INFO, WARN and FATAL).
-If you are interested in only fatal events, we already extrated them to be [here](https://github.com/disheng222/LogAider/blob/master/fatalevents/totalFatalMsg.fat.tar.gz).
+If you are interested in only fatal events, we already extracted them to be [here](fatalevents/totalFatalMsg.fat.tar.gz).
-You can extract the fatal events by analysis.RAS.CollectWarnFatalMessags, which will be described later.
+You can also extract the fatal events by yourself using analysis.RAS.CollectWarnFatalMessags (requiring a huge memory setting though), which will be described later.

-Dependency
+Dependencies
 -----------

 LogAider is coded in Java, so you need to install JDK 1.8+ (checking the version of JDK on your machine using 'java --version')

 After installing JDK, you are ready to use LogAider by running the corresponding bash scripts or the java programs.

+(Optional: If you want to plot spatial locations, you need to have Gnuplot installed on your machine)

 How to use LogAider
 -----------